syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 #### Through Programmatically

-You can delete the appointments dynamically through the public method `deleteAppointment`, which accepts the Guid of the appointment or complete appointment data as its argument.
+You can delete the appointments dynamically using the method `deleteAppointment`, which accepts the Guid of the appointment or complete appointment data as its argument.
 The Guid is availed as one of the appointment element’s attribute.

 #### Example 1 - Using GUID